Lights & Sirens Reduction Initiative Additional Information

 Yes.
 For some patients who receive a no lights and sirens response, this will have a small impact on response times.
 While the impact varies based on location, time of day, etc., we find that even daytime responses to the edges of our primary response area only save about 2-4 minutes through the use of lights and sirens.
 This is rarely meaningful from a clinical perspective and often less than the wait time for many patients to see a doctor or nurse when they arrive at the hospital.

 Those calls where a few minutes could make a meaningful difference (e.g., cardiac arrest, etc.) are identified reliably by the 9-1-1 system and will still receive a lights and sirens response.
-For those patients who require time-critical interventions, McGregor’s ambulances carry the personnel and equipment to initiate many of the same life-saving care that would be provided upon arrival at the emergency room, often negating the need for rapid transport.
+For those patients who require time-critical interventions, McGregor’s ambulances carry the personnel and equipment to initiate many of the same life-saving procedures that would be provided upon arrival at the emergency room, often negating the need for rapid transport.

 Most experts in Emergency Medicine no longer consider response times to be a reliable indicator of EMS system quality because there is scant evidence that it improves patient care or outcomes.
 While McGregor still tracks response times, we are much more focused on other evidence-based performance measures to monitor the quality of care and drive areas for improvement.